 In any radiation emergency, personnel protection and emergency medical care have priority over radioactive decontamination of the building and equipment.

-Please submit all applications to the Radiation Safety Office for consideration.
-Bring applications to ETAS 329, or FAX them to 501-569-8039.
-Applications will be reviewed by Radiation Safety Officers, who will then meet with consultants.
-Finally, a meeting will be held with the prospective users and the Radiation Safety Officers.
+Please submit all applications to the radiation safety office for consideration.
+Bring applications to FM 217, or email them to firstname.lastname@example.org.
+Applications will be reviewed by the radiation safety officer who will then meet with consultants.
+Finally, a meeting will be held with the prospective users and the radiation safety officer.

 Application for Radionuclide Safety Training (This must accompany Use of Radionuclide form.)